DylanAKelly/dylanakelly.github.io/MinimumOverlapCoverage.md

 ## How to compile and run the program

 First, download the project3 folder or click the "Release" link found on the right side of the repository and download that file.
-Then, open your terminal or command line interface and navigate to the pprject 3 folder.
+Then, open your terminal or command line interface and navigate to the "project3" folder.
 Type "make all" in the terminal/CLI and press "enter".
 Additionally, if you want to try other make commands, look at the makefile and pick one to run.

 ## UI Design